kermitt2/article_dataset_builder/Readme.md

 ## What:

-- Perform some metadata enrichment/agregation via biblio-glutton & CrossRef API and output consolidated metadata in a json file (default output `consolidated_metadata.csv`)
+- Perform some metadata enrichment/agregation via [biblio-glutton](https://github.com/kermitt2/biblio-glutton) & CrossRef web API](https://github.com/CrossRef/rest-api-doc) and output consolidated metadata in a json file

-- Harvester PDF from article set (basic metadata provided in a csv file), e.g. typically available Open Access PDF via Unpaywall API (and some heuristics)
+- Harvest PDF from the specification of the article set (list of strong identifiers or basic metadata provided in a csv file), typically PDF available in Open Access PDF via the [Unpaywall API](https://unpaywall.org/products/api) (and some heuristics)

 - Perform [Grobid](https://github.com/kermitt2/grobid) full processing of PDF (including bibliographical reference consolidation and OA access resolution of the cited references)